 Listen to Music: According to OregonLive, the state of Oregon produced a lot of popular bands throughout the years.
 This not only gives the state bragging rights, but it also means finding a song to keep you pumped up while working out shouldn’t be that hard.
 Right?
 Especially since listening to music actually helps you focus, avoid distractions, and not get bored in the weight room – which is easy to do.
 You can use your iPod, iPhone, or Android phone to listen to different podcasts, news stories, sports updates, and weather tips while you exercise.
 These devices can also be used to watch movies, and television shows while running on the treadmill or while pumping iron.

 Heart Rate Monitoring Device: When it comes to heart health, perhaps the greatest tool of all is the technological devices that help monitor the most important muscle in the human body.
-That said, heart monitors are great ways to help people build fitness.
+That said, heart monitors (like the ones found at sonohealth.org) are great ways to help people build fitness.
 In fact, tracking your heart rate with a monitor tells you how hard – or easy – your heart is working in the gym.

 Measuring your heart rate can also help you from injuring yourself by running too fast, or running too often.
 Remember, because your heart is a muscle – it becomes stronger as you exercise and weaker when you don’t.
 This means that during an aerobic workout, the muscles in the body demand oxygen.
 As a result, your heart begins to pump faster to deliver the oxygen needed throughout the body.
 But in order to understand and condition your body, you must first analyze your heart’s performance – and that’s where the monitor comes into play.
 It’s equally important to understand the four different types of heart rate.
 They are:

 - Recovery heart rate